BEING CATHOLIC

 For all have sinned and do need the glory of God.
 Being justified

-by his grace through the redemption, that is of Jesus Christ
+by his grace through the redemption, that is of Jesus Christ, whom

 God has proposed to be a propitiation, through faith in his blood,